microsoft/FluidFramework/src/generic/persisted-types/README.md

 ### Introducing a new version

-1. Create a new `LegacyXXX.ts` file where XXX is the currently deployed version.
+1. Create a new `major.minor.patch.ts` file where `major`, `minor` and `patch` specify the new version.
-2. Move all types in [Current.ts](./Current.ts) to `LegacyXXX.ts`.
-3. Add each of the new types to [Current.ts](./Current.ts), referencing types in any of the Legacy files as necessary.
+2. Add each of the new types to that new file, referencing types in any of the previous version files as necessary.
-4. Update [index.ts](./index.ts) to properly expose all new and legacy types.
+3. Update [index.ts](./index.ts) to properly expose all new and legacy types.